 Never Vote for a Lawyer: An Economic Argument Based on the Historical Evolution of Society

-The court systems in Portugal and Spain are notorious for their slow pace, bureaucratic complexity, and susceptibility to procedural entanglements.
-Legal disputes can drag on for years, sapping resources and discouraging both domestic and foreign investment.
-This inefficiency is not merely a technical problem; it is a symptom of deeper institutional inertia, where the legal profession—lawyers, judges, and the broader legal apparatus—often acts as a gatekeeper, prioritizing the preservation of established procedures over the pursuit of innovation and economic vitality.
+The court systems in Portugal and Spain are infamous for delays, bureaucratic tangles, and a tendency toward procedural deadlock.
+Legal disputes frequently stretch for years, draining resources and discouraging investment from both domestic and international sources.
+This is more than a mere technical flaw; it reflects a deeper institutional inertia, with the legal profession—lawyers, judges, and an expansive judicial bureaucracy—acting as a self-perpetuating gatekeeper.
+The system’s natural tendency is to preserve existing procedures rather than to encourage innovation, efficiency, or economic vitality.

 References